haukurk/signalR-rethinkdb-api/README.md

 # WebApi project

 ## Hubs
-A simple WebApi project (Owin based), that has two SignalR Hubs:
+A simple WebApi project (Owin based) that has two SignalR Hubs:
 * CoreEventsHub - For infrastructure events saved to a RethinkDB table.
 * ClientPushHub - For system time changes.

 ## Workers
-It has two workers that are instantiated in ``Startup.cs``:
+Two workers are instantiated in ``Startup.cs``:
 ```
 // Workers
 ...